CloudLabsAI-Azure/Cloud-Native-Application/labguide/04-Scale-the-application-and-Validate-HA.md

-## Exercise 4: Scale the application and test HA
+## Exercise 4: Scale the application and testing HA

 **Duration**: 40 minutes

+## Overview

-At this point, you have deployed a single instance of the web and Products API service containers.
+At this point, you have deployed a single instance of the Web and Products API service containers.
 In this exercise, you will increase the number of container instances for the web service and scale the front-end on the existing cluster.

 ### Task 1: Increase service instances from the Azure Portal

-In this task, you will increase the number of instances for the API deployment in the AKS Azure Portal blade.
+In this task, you will increase the number of instances for the API deployment in the AKS.
 While it is deploying, you will observe the changing status.

 1. In the AKS blade in the Azure Portal select **Workloads** and then select the **contoso-traders-products** deployment.